MrRobinOfficial/Guide-UnrealEngine/README.md

 [^2]: The [Unreal Header Tool](https://docs.unrealengine.com/5.2/en-US/unreal-header-tool-for-unreal-engine/) (UHT) is a powerful tool for managing dependencies between C++ files in an Unreal Engine project.
 The header tool is designed to work with the [Unreal Build Tool](https://docs.unrealengine.com/5.2/en-US/unreal-build-tool-in-unreal-engine/) (UBT), which is responsible for compiling the engine and all its modules.
 [^3]: `ASCII` or American Standard Code for Information Interchange.
 A character encoding standard for representing English (Latin) characters and symbols.
 [^4]: Macros in C++ are preprocessor directives that enable the definition of reusable code snippets through text replacement before compilation.
 Here is a [video about it](https://www.youtube.com/watch?v=j3mYki1SrKE).
+[^5]: GitHub is a web-based platform and version control repository that allows individuals and teams to collaborate on software development projects by providing a centralized location for code storage, version tracking, issue tracking, and collaboration features such as pull requests and code reviews.
+[Link to there site](https://github.com/).